 Due to the different growth patterns across subjects and significant changes over the first few months of development, it would be difficult to obtain separate spatial models for the two different white matter classes.
 Therefore, we use a single spatial prior for white matter that provides the probability for every voxel to be either a myelinated white matter or non-myelinated white matter.
 Spatial and geometric differences between the two classes are difficult to summarize, so the identification of the different white matter classes is set to be driven by image intensities.
 To test our method, we have created a template atlas shown in Fig. 2.
-The atlas was created from the segmentation of one dataset that was segmented using a semi-automatic segmentation method and manual editing, which was then blurred to simulate the variability.
+The template atlas was created from the segmentation of one dataset that was done using a semi-automatic segmentation method.
+The human rater first removes the skull and background using thresholding and user-supervised level set evolution.
+The rater then manually marks regions for each tissue type in different areas throughout the brain.
+From the user-selected regions, a bias field estimate is extrapolated and then used to correct the inhomogeneity.
+The segmentation is obtained using the k-nearest neighbor algorithm using training samples from the selected regions.
+The segmentation result is then edited manually to correct for possible errors.
+We then blur the final segmentation result to simulate the population variability.
 The creation of a brain atlas that sufficiently describes the true variability of the population is a significant challenge beyond the scope of this paper, but is currently in progress.

 The segmentation process is initialized by registering the subject to the atlas using affine transformation and the mutual information image match metric [12].
-The registered images are then filtered using anisotropic diffusion [13].
-Since the relative ordering of the different structures are known, the clustering method using the Minimum Spanning Tree (MST) proposed by Cocosco et al. [7] is ideal.